pejman-hkh/gorn/README.md

 I used `Flowbite` and `Vite` with `Reactjs` as the admin panel

+Admin panel is multilingual and multi-directional (RTL and LTR)

-For backend I used gin + gorm for api
+For backend I used `Gin`, `Gorm` for api

 For frontend I will used nextjs